You probably feel tired and drained after intense physical activity, right? Well, long periods of intense mental activity can wear you out, too.

 Examples of other relaxation techniques include:

-Get more sleep
+Try to get more sleep

 Keep a gratitude journal

-- higher well-being
+- greater overall well-being

 - fewer symptoms of physical illness

 Mustering up the motivation to exercise might be tougher than usual when you already don’t feel your best.
 All the same, regular physical activity can have a positive impact on your mood, energy levels, and brain function, not to mention overall physical well-being.